 Do great speeches give you goose bumps?
 You wish that your presentation was as memorable as the speech “I have a dream” by Martin Luther King?
 To guide you, we interviewed a leading authority in speechwriting: James C. Humes, who served as author for five presidents of the United-States.
 This former professor in Communication and Leadership at the South Carolina University wrote many books on the subject.
 He shared his vision with us and gave advice on how to be a charismatic speaker.

 James C. Humes wrote a reference book in the field of charisma and leadership entitled Speak like Churchill, stand like Lincoln.
 We had the privilege of interviewing him a few years ago.
 On this occasion, he shared timeless advice with us.

-Agent Majeur: As a former speechwriter to 5 US presidents, what is the best advice to give about speechwriting?
+Agent Majeur: As a former speechwriter to 5 US presidents, what is the best piece of advice you can give about speechwriting?

-James C. Humes: You can write the best speech you want, but the man or the woman you wrote it for has to have the leadership charisma to pull it off.
+James C. Humes: You can write the best speech, but the man or the woman you wrote it for has to have the leadership charisma to pull it off.
 It can make the speaker look good, but only with the proper preparation.

 How would you define charisma?

 In Greek, it means ‘grace’.
-This is a certain magic that the speaker has when he walks into the room.
+It is a certain magic that the speaker has when he walks into the room.
 It may be your height, like Charles de Gaulle.
-But Napoleon had charisma and he was short.
+But Napoleon was charismatic and he was short.
 You can make your dress powerful and dramatic, as well.
 Margaret Thatcher always carried a big handbag.
-It’s not just about the physical appearance.
-Poise, presence and power, that’s what makes charisma.
+It’s not just about physical appearance.
+Poise, presence and power all make up charisma.

 What can a speaker do in order to increase his charisma?